nextuav/docs/docs/next-cc/getting-started/software-setup.md

 This section explains how you can access the dashboard for the first time and set it up so that it becomes easy for you to access it later.

+Power on the NextCC and wait a few seconds for it to boot up.

+The NextCC creates a **WiFi hotspot** to which you can connect your phone or computer.
+The hotspot name will show up as something like `NextCC_26d8527e82c7`, based on the ID of your NextCC.
+The **password** for connecting to this hotspot is `nextcc123`.

+Once connected, open the browser and go to `192.168.0.1:8000` to access the NextCC Dashboard.

 ![Login Page](./img/software-setup-dashboard-login.jpg)